isomerpages/moe-aes/announcements/announcements/_posts/2024-03-13-post-School Operating Time during the March school holidays.md

 image: ""
 variant: markdown
 ---
-During the school holidays, school office will **close at 5.30pm from 27 Nov till 22 Dec 2023.**
+During the March school holidays, school office will **close at 5.00pm from 14 March and 15 March 2024.**